alperdomo/split_fastq/README.md

 To be able to run the code from this repository, you will need:
 1. Create the environment using the split_fastq.yml file: conda env create -f split_fastq.yml.
 It will create a conda environment called splitFastq (Recommended step).
 The user can also install the required programs on its local file system using the listed programs in the yml file as guide.

 2. Install the Proc::Queue perl module within the CovSnp environment using `cpanm Proc::Queue`.
-This is of use running it in parallel. conda env create -f split_fastq.yml
+This is of use running it in parallel.

-This repository is of use for splitting fastq files where identifiers 'barcodes' per cell are used as the first field in the read names. for instance: @AGCGATAGAACGAATTCGAGAACCGGAGAGGCGAAG:78394978#3300; where from @....: corresponds to the cell's barcode.
+3. Adjust the number of cores the script will use (line 8, split_fastq.pl).
+Currently set to 31 cores.

 `Helper notes`
 To run the script you will need to indicate: